 - This shows a much different side of Fujifilm that I’m really happy with.
 They’re continuing to innovate.

 - These innovations still need work.

 As a stills camera, the Fujifilm X-E3 is really great.
 There’s absolutely nothing to complain about.
-But instead the complaints are of some of the new features.
-There needs to be improvement with the touchscreen and there also needs to be improvement with the video features.
+But instead, the complaints are of some of the new features.
+There needs to be improvements with the touchscreen and there also needs to be improvements with the video features.
 Fujifilm’s autofocus is also really good in most lighting situations, but here it isn’t that easy.
 You can instead manually move the AF point, but in really candid and quick situations you’ll find that the focusing may slow you down instead when it comes to low lighting.
 In the majority of shooting situations though, the Fujifilm X-E3 will be a great camera.
 But I’m of the belief that you should really just go for the higher end models if you really want to take your photography seriously.
 If you’re just a pure hobbyist though, then the Fujifilm X-E3 will suit your needs just fine.

 The Fujifilm X-E3 receives four out of five stars.
 Want one?
 Check out Amazon for the latest prices.